buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ghnb-v6ops-rfc3849-update.md

 --- abstract

-The document desribes the reservation of an additional IPv6 address prefix for use in documentation.
+The document describes the reservation of an additional IPv6 address prefix for use in documentation.
 The reservation of a /20 prefix allows documented examples to reflect a broader range of realistic current deployment scenarios.